0x5929/ST-SMS-BACKEND-SAMPLE/README.md

 _Note:_ If having trouble to install postgres db connector, try: `$ PATH="<postgres-installation-path>/bin/:$PATH" pip install -r requirements.txt`

-for my fedora system, the path is : `/usr/pgsql-12/bin/`
+## for my fedora system, the path is : `/usr/pgsql-12/bin/`
----

 ### **Add in the st-sms-creds.json file**

 1. This file is used for Google API access, needs to be there or SMS endpoints will fail
 2. This file is only stored locally in repo owner's drive, for security reasons
 3. For a new project, one can create such file by following the first eight steps in this [guide](https://robocorp.com/docs/development-guide/google-sheets/interacting-with-google-sheets)
-4. *Explanation* To elaborate on point 1, this file is used to access Google API, more specifically to mirror data from postgres db to Google Sheets (For school, BPPE compliance reasons)
+4. _Explanation_ To elaborate on point 1, this file is used to access Google API, more specifically to mirror data from postgres db to Google Sheets (For school, BPPE compliance reasons)

 ### **Edit `core/settings/.env-template` file**

 1. Using your fav text editor to edit `/ST-SMS-Backend/core/settings/.env-template` file
 2. Rename the file to `.<dev|test|prod>-env` so it can be picked up by django

 - In dev environment, `manage.py` picks up the settings config
 - In prod environment, `wgsi.py` or `agsi.py` will point towards the setting file desired.

 _Note:_ To generate a new secret key: `$ python manage.py shell`